University of Toronto

 Ph.D.
 Ohio State University 2004

 Erol Boran teaches courses on German literature, language and theater, and directs the German student theater, Theater DU.
 He received his PhD from the Ohio State University with a dissertation on the history of Turkish-German theater and political cabaret.
-He is currently writing his first German fantasy novel.
+He is about to complete his first German fantasy novel.

 - GER 150H "How German Is It? - An Intro to German Culture" [E] Students assume the role of culture detectives by exploring various period of German history, following clues, collecting evidence and drawing daring conclusions.